kul-group/Kulkarni-Group-Handbook-v2/Preliminary_Examination.md

 ### Preliminary Examination

 The Preliminary Examination, or prelim, is an exam taken at the end of your first year to assess your ability to read and understand the literature in your field.
+It is typically taken any time between first week of May to mid-May.

 ### Prelim Preparation
-The first steppingstone to a Masters of PhD is the Prelim exam that happens any time between first week of May to mid-May.

 #### What to expect?
-Grace sends you a doodle poll asking you availability and accordingly she sets up an exam where 5 professors are assigned as your Prelim Committee (including Ambar).
+Grace will send you a doodle poll asking for your availability and then sets up an exam where 5 professors are assigned as your Prelim Committee (including Ambar).

-What exactly happens?
+#### What exactly happens?
 10 mins presentation (the committee really appreciates if the timing is perfect so PRACTICE!!!) followed by 20 min questions (it’s usually a bit longer than stated).

 | Task                                                                                                                                                                  |     Timeline                                                                                              |     Supports                                                                                                             |